Estimated read time: 4 minutes, 39 seconds

 Pricing your software correctly is a crucial part of selling software, but sometimes it’s hard to know if you’re on the right track with your pricing strategy.
-Here are some tips for setting up a pricing model that attracts business and retains long-term customers.
+We’re sharing some tips for setting up a pricing model that attracts and retains long-term customers for your software company.

 The Enduring Value of Free

 Think the “free trial” is cheesy?
 Don’t discount it too quickly.
 Customers are so used to free trials, they have almost come to expect it from a new service.
 Netflix, for example, markets free trials heavily because their data shows that they work, retaining about one in three people for a subscription.
 And don’t worry too much about people abusing the offer.
 Research shows so-called “serial trialers” account for a tiny percentage of consumers.
 Most people use free trials for exactly what you want them to: trying out your product.
-Once they’ve seen the platform or software in action, they’re more likely to continue use and eventually even upgrade.
-Many subscription based models have actually seen many of their enterprise customers start out as free trials.
+Once they’ve seen the platform or software in action, they’re more likely to continue to use your product and extend their subscription beyond the free trial period.
+You’d be surprised to find out just how many subscription-based models have actually seen many of their enterprise customers start out as free trials.

 There are hundreds of ways to measure your success.
-Don’t get too caught up in dissecting the statistics.
-Many successful SaaS businesses find it is best to select a small group of metrics and give them intense focus.
+Don’t get too caught up in trying to dissect all the statistics.
+Many successful software companies find it is best to select a small group of metrics and give them intense focus.

-One of these metrics—and one of the best indicators of a new service’s growth—is churn rate, or the percentage of customers who leave every month.
+One of the best metrics to use as an indicator of growth is the churn rate or the percentage of customers who leave every month.
 Reducing churn is essential for building a solid customer base.
 This is why many SaaS providers select a subscription platform that accepts multiple payment types and offers recurring billing.
-These solutions address the simple fact that every time your customers have an opportunity to abandon your service, you are at risk of losing a customer.
+These features help combat churn by removing potential opportunities for customers to abandon your service.

 You can also measure your average revenue per customer and determine the lifetime value (LTV) of a customer.
 The LTV might seem hard to determine, but it’s really just a combination of your average revenue per customer and your churn rate.
-A SaaS business finds it by taking the average subscription length and multiplying it by the average monthly revenue per customer.
+Software companies calculate LTV by taking the average subscription length and multiplying it by the average monthly revenue per customer.
 So if your average subscription length is 12 months and your average monthly revenue per customer is $60, you’re looking at an LTV of $720.